People use paint thinners for different purposes.

 But these solvents can also be used to clean paint from your brushes and other materials.

-If accidentally inhaled these can be extremely hazardous due to the fact that it’s crafted from toxic chemicals.
+If accidentally inhaled, these can be extremely hazardous because it’s crafted from toxic chemicals.

 This is where Eco-friendly solutions enter.

 Because increased exposure to chemicals present in paint thinners can be hazardous and lead to several negative health issues, companies have come up with fewer chemical-based natural options that can eradicate emissions risk from it.

 Below I will discuss some of the most recommended eco-friendly paint thinners alternatives that prove to be a perfect option to clean brushes and thin paints if needed.

 So, without any delay, let’s check them out…

 Because the common paint thinner has hazardous chemicals included, I have brought you a list of the best eco-friendly solvents made from natural oils and mildly contain any chemical content.